vishnu-77/secchecker/README.md

 - Inspired by security best practices from the DevSecOps community
 - Thanks to all contributors and security researchers
-- Built with ❤️ for the open-source community
+- Built with dedication for the open-source community

 ## 📚 Resources